Macuyiko/blog/content/2009/2009_01_modern-genetic-and-other-algorithms-3.md

 	Threshold := MutProb * (1.0-MutProb) * L (or L/4 is also used)

 	Evolution until time limit hit or satisfying solution found:
-	Â Â CPop := {}
+	  CPop := {}
-	Â Â For i := 1 to N/2 do:
+	  For i := 1 to N/2 do:
-	Â Â Â Â Choose two random parents: P1 and P2
+	    Choose two random parents: P1 and P2
-	Â Â Â Â If (different bits between P1 an P2) / 2 > threshold do:
+	    If (different bits between P1 an P2) / 2 > threshold do:
-	Â Â Â Â Â Â Create children C1 and C2 using half-uniform crossover Â Â Â Â Â Â Add C1 and C2 to CPop
+	      Create children C1 and C2 using half-uniform crossover Add C1 and C2 to CPop

-	Â Â If there are no children in Cpop:
+	  If there are no children in Cpop:
-	Â Â Â Â Threshold := threshold - 1
+	    Threshold := threshold - 1
-	Â Â Else:
+	  Else:
-	Â Â Â Â P := best N individuals from P and CPop
+	    P := best N individuals from P and CPop

-	Â Â If threshold < 0:
+	  If threshold < 0:
-	Â Â Â Â Cataclysmic creation of new population P
+	    Cataclysmic creation of new population P

 There is another pseudocode description in the slides found [here](http://soar.snu.ac.kr/~yhdfly/presentation/MKCP.pps).